wix-incubator/erb/cluster/wix-cluster/README.md

 });
 ```

-or recommeded way is to use [wix-cluster-client](../wix-cluster-client).
+or recommended way is to use [wix-cluster-client](../wix-cluster-client).

 ### key: 'worker-count'
 Active worker count.
 Emitted for a worker that started listening or broadcasted when some worker dies/disconnects;